 Ewan McGregor ("Fargo," TRAINSPOTTING, the STAR WARS prequels) plays Black Mask, aka Roman Sionis.
 The ruthless Black Mask has been a fixture of Batman comics for years — he’s a crime boss who, as his name implies, uses masks to intimidate underlings and terrify victims.

-Jurnee Smollett-Bell (“Friday Night Lights,” “True Blood”) plays Black Canary.
+Jurnee Smollett-Bell ("Friday Night Lights," "True Blood") plays Black Canary.
 In the comics, Black Canary is a crime fighter who is often paired with the archer Green Arrow.
-(He’s probably not in this movie, at least in any substantial role.
-Maybe a cameo?)
+In BIRDS OF PREY, she is employed as a singer at a lounge owned by Roman Sionis.

 Mary Elizabeth Winstead (10 CLOVERFIELD LANE, "Fargo") plays Huntress.
 As with Black Canary, there have been several different comic book versions of the character.
 The most recent comic stories cast her as a mafia princess who becomes a vigilante after the murder of her family.
 She’s more violent than Black Canary, but not as berserk as Harley.